 Caspar Netscher was a German artist of the Baroque era who established a fashionable practice as a painter of portraits and allegorical scenes in French style.
 He was active in Bordeaux and the Hague.
+He was born in Heidelberg (c.1635) and died in The Hague (1684).

 Woman with a Lyra Viol (1653), oil on canvas, 111.4 cm × 87.8 cm, Ferdinand Bol (1616-1680).
 Vienna: Kunsthistorisches Museum, Inv.
-GG 9050.
+GG 9050: Neue Burg, Sammlung alter Musikinstrumente.

-A beautifully dressed woman wearing a cap frets a tenor-sized lyra viol which stands on a table before her.
+A beautifully dressed woman wearing a jaunty cap frets a tenor-sized lyra viol which stands on a table before her.
 Underneath the viol is a sheet of music; to the right lies a tapering one-piece soprano recorder.

 Ferdinand Bol was a Dutch painter of portraits, allegorical scenes, history pieces, and biblical themes, amongst the most successful artists of his day.
+He was born Dordrecht (1616) and died in Amsterdam (1680).